NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## July 26, 2020
+- Added a map page, displays tags as a network.

 ## July 25, 2020
 - Added tags to all volunteer biographies.
 - Updated README images of backend to incorporate the new tags.